Ragnarok DS: Gameplay

-The massively multiplayer features of the original are not present in this version, but will support up to three players simultaneously in a variety of multi-player dungeons.
+The massively multiplayer features of the original are not present in this version, but it supports up to three players simultaneously in a variety of multi-player dungeons.

-Two new possibly exclusive classes are released alongside this game: Dark Knight (which may be related to the unreleased Death Knight class in the MMORPG counterpart) and Shaman.
+Two new exclusive classes are released alongside this game: Dark Knight and Shaman.

 The game follows the plights of the main character Ales as he ventures out in the world to form a guild after the death of his mother.
 Ales' father, who was also an adventurer, has been missing for several years and Ales blames him for not being present to take care of her.
 Along his way to fame and fortune several characters are introduced and join Ales in completing specific tasks, usually resulting in permanent companionship.
-After completing the main storyline to a point a guild will be formed and access is gained to storage, new recruit characters and the option to edit what characters are currently in the player's party.
+After completing the main storyline, the guild will be formed and access is gained to storage, where the new recruit characters and the option to edit the characters are in the player's party.

 The mirage tower, a 50 floor dungeon consisting of a boss character every 5 levels is a single or multiplayer challenge and contains the most valuable items in the game.
 After beating a boss characters will be presented with a bidding screen to determine loot distribution and a base experience and job experience award will be doled out to each participant.
 Monsters inside the tower themselves do not offer any experience.
 Computer controlled allies are unable to enter the dungeon, so single player attempts will consist of just the player character.
 The main characters hair color and hair style as well as gender can be altered for play in the tower with each boss unlocking more hair styles and colors.

 The game is designed to be almost entirely controlled by the DS stylus for simplicity and ease of use.
 Additionally, the game is designed to follow a quest based story line with the options of side-quest to gain access to additional rewards.
 Only one side-quest can be accepted at a time despite the fact that multiple side-quests are available for each area.
 Players who want to accomplish more side-quests will have to visit the same areas multiple times.